AbdElRahmanFarhan/AbdElRahmanFarhan.github.io/README.md

 ## About Me
-I write code that lets robots perceive, think, move, and interact—whether it’s a robotic arm, an autonomous car, a mobile platform, or a humanoid.
+I write code that lets robots perceive, think, move, and interact—whether it’s a robotic arm, an autonomous car, or a humanoid.
 I’m passionate about programming intelligent machines that operate in the real world alongside humans.